-Following the latest guidance from health officials, we are updating our COVID-19 protocols for Fall 2022 to keep our campus community as safe as possible while dealing with a virus that is becoming part of daily life.
+Here at Davidson-Davie, we continue to follow CDC guidance to keep our campus as safe as possible from the risks of COVID-19.
 Thank you for all you do every day to protect yourself, your family and friends, and the campus community.

 If you feel sick or know you have been exposed to COVID, get tested.
 Remember that COVID symptoms – especially for those who are vaccinated – can be very mild, like a cold.
 Quarantine is no longer required for those who have been exposed, but you should get tested after 5 days and wear a well-fitted mask for 10 days.